nkim500/Metis_Projects/01_EDA_MTA/Final/EDA Writeup.md

 - Seaborn and Matplotlib to visualize

 ## Communication
-The findings and recommendations are communicated in a 5-minute presentation, attached [in this repository].
+The findings and recommendations are communicated in a 5-minute presentation, attached [in this repository](https://github.com/nkim500/Metis_Projects/blob/1ba73910e9af00ff64a177670f5bcbbb315acb55/01_EDA_MTA/Final/01%20EDA%20-%20MTA.pdf).